dumux/dumux/doc/doxygen/pages/getting-started.md

 [TOC]

-## Installation

-Please follow the [installation instructions](installation.md) to install DuMux.

 ## Running an example

-For this example it is assumed that you followed the installation instructions and have a folder with a similar structure:
+For this example it is assumed that you followed the [installation instructions](installation.md) and have a folder with a similar structure:

     installation folder
     |- dune-common